 l.
-Violation of any Company policy as referred in this handbook..
+Violation of any Company policy as referred in this handbook.

 4.4 Dress Code.

 As a Company team member, you are our representative to the public, and your appearance should reflect the company's professional image.
 Cleanliness, neatness, good personal hygiene and appropriate dress are expected of team members at all times.
 A good first impression is everything-your success and representation of the company depends on it, and you only have one opportunity.
 Team members are required to wear the company uniform to help customers recognize staff more easily.
 Uniforms are paid/reimbursed for by, and are the property of, the company.
 Upon termination, team members must return uniforms to the company, except for hats.
 Production Crews, Mechanic Shirts, hats and sweatshirts shall be NLC issued.
 An allowance will be provided to you for the purchase of khaki colored pants.
 No other clothing is acceptable.
 Shirts shall be tucked in and buttoned appropriately, pants buttoned and zippered.
 Clothes need to be clean and presentable at all times.
 Belts shall be worn in either black or brown, as well as work style boots or shoes.
 If a hat is worn, it shall be a NLC only, with the bill facing forward only.
 You may or may not cup the bill, according to your style preference.
 Men-facial hair is acceptable, however, only if well groomed and proper hygiene is necessary at all times..
 Hair shall be maintained and orderly.